-Return of Title IV Funds: Federal regulations require colleges to recalculate a student's financial aid for those who officially or unofficially withdraw from classes prior to completing 60% of a semester, to determine the amount of aid that was earned and unearned with the unearned portion having to be returned to the Federal Department of Education.
+Return of Title IV Funds: Federal regulations require colleges to recalculate a student's financial aid for those who officially or unofficially withdraw from classes prior to completing 60% of a semester, to determine the amount of aid that was earned and unearned, with the unearned portion returned to the U.S. Department of Education.